Poachers kill 11 elephants in worst Kenyan attack

 But there has been a rise in the illegal practice in recent years.

-Demand for ornamental ivory is rising fast in Asia, in tandem with growing Chinese influence and investment in Africa, which has opened the door wider for illicit trade in ivory and rhino horn.
+Demand for ornamental ivory is rising fast in Asia in tandem with growing Chinese influence and investment in Africa.

-The Kenya Wildlife Service said foot, dog and aerial units were hunting a gang.
+The Kenya Wildlife Service said foot, dog and aerial units were hunting the gang.

 "The entire family of 11 elephants have been confirmed poached and tusks chopped off.
 All the carcasses had bullet wounds," the service said in a statement.